 DATE: 18 January 2019

-Dear Mr Chen,
+Dear Dr. Chen,

 The IEEE 802.11 WG is delighted that 3GPP RAN/RAN1 has agreed to participate in the Coexistence Workshop that is now scheduled to be coincident with the IEEE 802 Plenary meeting in Vienna in July 2019.
 We will provide further logistical details in another Liaison Statement.